 The Canyons Board of Education is comprised of seven elected community leaders who are responsible for establishing education policy for the children who attend school in Utah’s newest school district.
 The Board of Education works to create and implement a vision for public education that is focused on student achievement, innovative practices, community engagement, customer service and fiscal accountability.
 To that end, the Board strives to support a school system that is responsive to patrons and ensures every student is prepared for college and careers when they graduate from high school.

-A two-term member of the Canyons Board of Education first elected in 2012 and again in 2016, Nancy Tingey represents District 3, which covers part of Cottonwood Heights, Sandy, and the Town of Alta.
+Nancy Tingey is a two-term member of the Canyons Board of Education, first elected in 2012 and again in 2016, representing areas of Cottonwood Heights and Sandy, and the Town of Alta.
 She is the first woman to serve as CSD Board President.
 In 2017, Mrs. Tingey served as President of the Utah School Boards Association.
 In 2018, she served as the association’s legislative liaison.
-She earned a Bachelor of Science from Brigham Young University, and has been an active parent volunteer in public schools for more than 20 years.
-In addition to classroom, PTA, and District committee experience, Mrs. Tingey has served on School Community Councils at Quail Hollow Elementary School, Albion Middle School, and Brighton High School for a combined 19 years, and as Chairwoman for eight of those years. .
+She earned a Bachelor of Science from Brigham Young University, and has been an active parent volunteer in public schools for more than 30 years.
+In addition to classroom, PTA, and District committee experience, Mrs. Tingey has served on School Community Councils at Quail Hollow Elementary School, Albion Middle School, and Brighton High School for a combined 19 years, and as Chairwoman for eight of those years.

 Ms. Shill graduated cum laude from Brigham Young University with a Bachelor of Science Degree in Finance.
 Her civic involvement includes volunteering in Cub Scouts, leading youth groups, and serving as a Salt Lake County Precinct Delegate.

 Ms. Shill and her husband have four children who attend or have graduated from the Brighton feeder system.